DreamingDevs/large-file-upload-to-azure-blob-using-webapi/README.md

-Upload large files using JQuery to Azure Blob Storage through Azure Web Role WebApi services
+Upload large files to Azure Blob Storage through Azure Web Role WebApi services and Azure Cache Service
 -----------

 The main aim of this project is to provide a working scalable solution for uploading large files to server.
 In this modern